Minhtranaccount/python-challenge/README.md

 # python-challenge

-Int this project, I have created a Python script to analyse the financial records of the provided company based on a financial dataset called budget_data.csv.
+In this project, I have created a Python script to analyse the financial records of the provided company based on a financial dataset called budget_data.csv.
 The dataset is composed of two columns: "Date" and "Profit/Losses".

 The Python script analyses the records to calculate each of the following values: